fs-c/v0/docs/words/learning-to-code.md

 This means that your browser runs JavaScript code that is loaded alongside websites, which can then be used to make them interactive.
 To see a demonstration of your browser's JS interpreter just hit <kbd>F12</kbd> and switch to the "Console" tab.

-You're now in the developer tools of your browser, which (among other things) provides you with a REPL -- a read–eval–print loop.
+You should now see the developer tools of your browser, which (among other things) provides you with a REPL -- a read–eval–print loop.
 It takes user input (in this case, JavaScript code), evaluates it, and prints the result.

 ![A demonstration of the REPL.](https://i.imgur.com/rxvvoks.gif)